South Korea's Bong Joon Ho wins best director Oscar win for 'Parasite'

-LOS ANGELES (Reuters) - South Korean Bong Joon Ho won the best director Oscar for dark social satire “Parasite” on Sunday, becoming the first person from the Asian nation to win the award.
+LOS ANGELES, Feb 9 (Reuters) - South Korean Bong Joon Ho won the best director Oscar for dark social satire “Parasite” on Sunday, becoming the first person from the Asian nation to win the award.

-The film was one of the biggest winners at the Academy Awards, having already taken best international feature film and best original screenplay.

 Bong, 50, beat Hollywood veterans including Martin Scorsese and Quentin Tarantino for his Korean language movie about the violent clash between haves and have-nots in contemporary Seoul.